NIEHS/PCOR_bookdown_tools/README.md

 #### Development Branches

 Development branches are used to create new chapters and to revise existing chapters.
-Development branches should be named with the contributor's initials, a short description, and the branch creation date (MMDD), as in the following exammple: `mm-unittests-0405`.
+Development branches should be named with the contributor's initials, a short description, and the branch creation date (MMDD), as in the following example: `mm-unittests-0405`.

 A pull request must be opened to merge a development branch into the `staging` branch.
 The pull request must pass all [status checks](#status-checks).